jialin2236/LeetCodePractice/Graph/README.md

 ## Minimum Spanning Tree
 Given a connected, edge-weighted and undirected graph, a MST is a subset of edges that connect all vertices while the total weights of these edges are minimum among all possible subsets.

+an undirected graph can have multiple spanning trees.

 - Prim's algorithm
 - Kruskal's algorithm